AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/README.md

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

+Every exercise module is a self-contained lab focused on a specific vulnerability.
+All modules adhere to the following standard structure:

+- 📖 **Overview:** A high-level description of the vulnerability, its impact, and why it's a security risk.
+- 🚨 **Vulnerable Code:** A snippet of code containing the specific security flaw.
+We'll analyze why it's insecure.
+- 💥 **Exploitation:** A step-by-step guide on how to exploit the vulnerability, demonstrating its real-world impact.
+- 🛡️ **Remediation:** The corrected version of the code that patches the vulnerability, along with an explanation of the fix.
+- ✅ **Verification:** A simple procedure to confirm that the patch has successfully mitigated the vulnerability and the exploit no longer works.
+- 📌 **Summary:** A practical recap that consolidates the exercise outcomes with actionable takeaways.

+This structure is designed to help you understand a vulnerability from an attacker's perspective and a defender's, see how it can impact a CAP application, and learn actionable steps to mitigate it with BTP best practices.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/ex1/)
     - [Exercise 1.1 - Exercise 1 Sub Exercise 1 Description](exercises/ex1#exercise-11-sub-exercise-1-description)